Al Ittihad Ahli of Aleppo SC: Domestic and continental success (2005–2012)

 In the 2004–05 season, after a successful group stage of the league, the club took part in the title, and then, after winning the cup final over Al-Majd SC, also the Syrian Cup victory.
-In the 2005–2006 season, Al-Ahli managed to win the Syrian Cup after they dominated the final against Tishreen SC 3–0.
+In the 2005–2006 season, Al-Ittihad Ahli won the Syrian Cup after they dominated the final against Tishreen SC 3–0.
 For the first time in their history, they took part in the AFC Champions League, where they took third place in the group after defeating Pakhtakor and Foolad.
 In the 2007–08 season, the club finished third overall in the league behind Al Karamah and Al Majd SC.
 The club also participated in the 2008 AFC Champions League, defeating Sepahan twice in the group stage (2–1, 2–0).
 In April 2009, after two years, the club sacked its Romanian coach Valeriu Tița.
-During the 2009/10 winter break, Tița returned to Al-Ittihad, bringing with him goalkeeping coach Dan Racolța.

-In the 2010 season, during its first participation in the AFC Cup, Al-Ittihad was able to go from second place in the group to the playoffs.
+In the 2010 season, during its first participation in the AFC Cup, Al-Ittihad Ahli was able to go from second place in the group to the playoffs.
 In the round of 16 of the competition, they met Kuwait SC, which they defeated 5–4 on penalties after a 1–1 draw in regular time.
 In the quarter-finals, they advanced over Kazma SC, which they defeated 3–2 and 1–0.
 In the semi-finals, they beat Muangthong United 2–1 on the score after a close double-header.
 In the final of the AFC Cup, they met with Qadsia SC, with whom they drew 1–1 after regular time (Dyab scored a goal for Ittihad) and beat them 4–2 after penalties (Radwan Kalaji scored the decisive penalty).
 They became only the second Syrian football club to win the Asian club competition.

 In the 2010–11 season, the club won the Syrian Cup, defeating Al-Wathba SC 3–1 in the final.
 In the same season, the club failed to reach the AFC Champions League play-offs, losing to Al Sadd SC 1–5.
 In the group stage of the 2011 AFC Cup, they first beat Al-Saqr 2–1, but then lost to Qadsia SC 0–2.
 In other matches, they drew Shurtan Guzar 1–1 and 0–0, won against Al-Saqr SC 2–0 and lost to Qadsia 2–3.

 In the 2011–12 season, the club was playing to stay in the Syrian Premier League and withdrew from the 2012 Syrian Cup in the semi-finals due to the conflict in the country.
 The club also participated in the 2012 AFC Cup, despite not being able to play at home ground, they beat Qadsia 1–0 and drew with Al-Faisaly SC 0–0.